tjd1234/cmpt135spring2024/sample_code/week1/wordcount/README.md

    (EOF) character is read in, then `cin.get(c)` returns `false`.

    You don't need to use any special file processing in your program.
-Instead, use file re-direction in the shell to process a file like this:
+Instead, use file re-direction in the terminal like this:

    ```bash
    > ./count_chars < austenPride.txt